Glints TalentHub

 Why Partner with Glints TalentHub in Indonesia

 Compliance with work visas and permits in Indonesia is a potentially serious administrative hassle for HR teams.
-Partnering with Glints TalentHub takes that off your plate and enables you to focus on building fabulous teams.
+Partnering with employer of record provider like Glints TalentHub takes that off your plate and enables you to focus on building fabulous teams.

 We support employers from the entire employee life cycle, from discovering talent to handling permits, onboarding, payroll, and compliance.
 Our in-country expertise guarantees that your applications will remain current with Indonesia’s evolving regulations, reducing the risk of rejection or delay.
 With our presence in Southeast Asia, you also enjoy the benefit of ongoing support if you’re employed across Southeast Asia.